 Most credits will count depending on the program in which you were enrolled, and what you want to enroll in now.
 The only program that has age restrictions on credits is Nursing.
 You can contact admissions at 844-8222, Ext.
 4320 for more information.

 I have a disability, whom do I contact to get assistance?

 The College’s Coordinator of Access and Equity Services can provide assistance.

 I plan to transfer to a four-year College.
 How do I find out what will transfer?

-Visit TC3’s Transfer Services provides information about transferring to four-year colleges and universities.
+Visit the College’s Transfer Services provides information about transferring to four-year colleges and universities.

 For those planning to transfer to a SUNY school, there are other resources that also can help.

-You may also want to contact the four-year college you plan on attending, and speak with an advisor in your field of study to find out if your TC3 credits will transfer into your potential program.
+You may also want to contact the four-year college you plan on attending, and speak with an advisor in your field of study to find out if your Tompkins Cortland credits will transfer into your potential program.